nsh87/ehrcorral/docs/usage.rst

     herd.corral()

-There are some options to consider when corralling a Herd, such as the :ref:`record_blocking` method.
-See :py:method:`ehrcorral.ehrcorral.Herd.corral` for documentation of the options.
+There are some options to consider when corralling a Herd, such as the :ref:`record-blocking-label` method.
+See :py:func:`ehrcorral.ehrcorral.Herd.corral` for documentation of the options.